-Issue - This item is a public hearing continued from April 6, 2022 to discuss and receive comments on proposed Unified Development Code (UDC) text amendments to establish a Zoning Examiner Special Exception process.
-The public hearing held on April 6, 2022 was continued due to lack of quorum.
+Issue - This item is a public hearing continued from May 11, 2022 to discuss the proposed Unified Development Code (UDC) text amendments to establish a Zoning Examiner Special Exception process which would allow relief from the underground siting requirements for transmission lines in Scenic Corridor Zone (SCZ) overlays and the Gateway Corridor Zone (GCZ) overlays, when certain criteria are met.
+The public hearing held on May 11, 2022 was continued to allow time for Staff to reconsider conditions C, D, F, H, I, and K, and to consider the addition of the four conditions suggested by the Tucson Underground Coalition.

-The proposed special exception would allow relief from the underground siting requirements for transmission lines in Scenic Corridor Zone (SCZ) overlays and the Gateway Corridor Zone (GCZ) overlays, when certain criteria are met.
-This option is intended for situations where there are physical, archeological, cultural, or financial reasons that make placing utilities underground infeasible.
+The proposed special exception is intended for situations where there are physical, archeological, cultural, or financial reasons that make placing utilities underground infeasible.
 This situation arose from a Zoning Administrator Determination (ZAD) related to the Kino to DeMoss-Petrie (DMP) 138kV Transmission Line Project that was issued on August 25, 2021.
 It was determined that "the requirement to underground utilities within a Gateway Corridor Zone as indicated in Unified Development Code (UDC) Section 5.5.4.B.1.a, applies to the Kino to DMP 138kV Transmission Line Project."
 Please see Attachment A for the August 25, 2021 ZAD.
 The result of this ZAD was that all new transmission lines in GCZs and SCZs must be installed underground.